wrode/Blog/_posts/2016-08-19-Smart contracts.md

 #### Trust

 When entering into a normal contract, several factors play an important role.
 The most obvious part is an understanding of the actual contract.
 The contract lays out the terms and conditions of an agreement in laywerish language - which is what you are commiting to.
 Therefore, it is important to understand this laywerish language and how this is interpreted by the legal system.
-This is why you always carefully read the terms and conditions of your itunes agreement. *You* would never sign an agreement that commits you to providing your firstborn as payment for using their service, as 98% of people apparently [would](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2757465).
+This is why you always carefully read the terms and conditions of your itunes agreement. *You* would never sign an agreement that commits you to providing your firstborn as payment for using their service, as 98% of people [would](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2757465).

 ![Firstborn]({{ site.url }}/assets/images/Firstborn.png){:style="width:60%; margin: 0 20%"}